Things to Consider When Drafting Your Financial Power of Attorney

 Springing Power of Attorney: This version only becomes effective if you are deemed incapacitated.
 In most cases, a doctor’s certification of your incapacity is required before your agent can act on your behalf.
 This option provides an added safeguard to protect your financial accounts from unauthorized access.

-When to Consider a Springing Power of Attorney
+When should I consider a Springing Power of Attorney?

-In practice, most FPOAs are effective immediately.
+In practice, most FPOAs are effective immediately, because most clients want the structure in place to avoid dealing with administrative hurdles during difficult times.
 However, if you are appointing someone who is not a spouse or an adult child, you may want to consider a springing power.
 This provides a layer of protection, ensuring that your financial accounts and assets are safeguarded until you are medically certified as incapacitated.
-This is especially useful if you are entrusting your finances to someone outside your immediate family.
+This is especially useful if you are entrusting your finances to someone outside of your immediate family.

 Appointing Co-Agents